NoiseControllers/ogars-bots-blocker/README.md

 Open gameserver.ini and change **serverBind = "0.0.0.0"** to => **serverBind = "127.0.0.1"**
-that means your server will run locally and you can connect only from nginx, so this will prevent port scanners to find your real server port!
+that means your server will run locally and you can connect only from nginx, so this will prevent port scanners to find your real server port! *(Don't do this if you want to publish your server on gametracker surch as ogar-tracker.tk!)*

 You Are Done! if you change **server game port** then change this too **/etc/nginx/sites-enabled/default** replace port in **proxy_pass** with your new game port. and do one restart **``service nginx restart``**